 Services that are covered for you What you must pay when you get these services Services provided by other mental healthcare providers In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered Individual Session.
-If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount. \$0 or 20% coinsurance for each Medicare-covered Group Session.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
+You pay these amounts until you reach the out-of-pocket maximum. \$0 or 20% coinsurance for each Medicare-covered Group Session.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization is required.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
 NOTE: Cost share applies to each Medicare-covered therapy visit.
-Separate cost share will apply for each type of therapy services rendered on the same day.
+Separate cost share will apply for each type of therapy services rendered on the same day. • Services provided by a physical therapist or speech language In-Network

-Services that are covered for you What you must pay when you get these services Services provided by a physical therapist or speech language therapist In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services therapist Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization is required.
 Out-of-Network Deductible applies.
-Deductible applies.
 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
-Services provided by an occupational therapist In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+Prior Authorization is required. • Services provided by an occupational therapist In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization is required.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
+Prior Authorization is required .